open-aac/openaac.org/knaac-awards/2024/index.md

       <img src="/images/2024/crescendo.png" class='img' alt='' />
       </a>
       <span class='sub'>
-        The Crescendo™ vocabulary, part of Proloquo2Go, offers consistent core word placement, extensive fringe and flexibility.
-An updated version of Crescendo, called Crescendo Evolution, is the vocabulary used in the new Proloquo app.
+        Proloquo2Go’s main vocabulary, it offers consistent core word placement and extensive fringe words.
+        The robust and innovative vocabulary in Proloquo is developed with motor-planning at its heart and has more than 4 times the words of other AAC systems.
+Out of the box, it includes thousands of curriculum words to allow AAC users to fully participate in the classroom.
       </span>
     </div>
     <div class='nominee'>